 That path took us to where we could go back up to street level at a point where Manchester’s Minshall Street Crown Court dominates the corner.

-This is also where Manchester’s vibrant Gay Town begins, with bats, restaurants, and theatres lining the canal.
+This is also where Manchester’s vibrant Gay Village begins, with bars, restaurants, and theatres lining the canal.

 This was at least the third lock we’d passed in less than about 1km.